 - baby french toast sticks (easy to grasp and fun)

 - baby pancake (can mash eggs and banana and cook) or make your own

 - mashed sweet potato or sweet potato fries and beans

 - Mushroom and asparagus quiche

 - oatmeal with breast milk and a sliced fruit

-- lots of baby muffin recipes (perhaps as they get a little older)
+- lots of baby led weaning muffin recipes (and some for when they get a little older)